-KMCP (99%) and Tiberton Yard Holding 2 Ltd (1%) owns the shares in Gasor Consulting Ltd. Gasor Consulting Ltd owns 100 per cent of the shares in LLC Martex.
-LLC Martex owns and operates the Gasfield building (the investment property).
+KMCP (99%) and Tiberton Yard Holding 2 Ltd (1%) owns the shares in Gasor Consulting Ltd. Gasor Consulting Ltd owns 100

 The parent company has in 2020 made an reversed impairment provision of NOK 13.1 million on the investment in Gasor Consulting Ltd. due to the increased value of the underlying investment property.